BlankHeart0/PJDCc/README.md

 ### Statement

 * Selection Statement: if and if-else, if else-if else-if...
-* Iteration Statement: while, do-wile, for
+* Iteration Statement: while, do-while, for
 * Continue and Break
 * Function Return